Skip to main content

 Maalot, Jerusalem, and other authorized locations.

 Traditional classroom model

-Upon successful completion of the course, students will be able to: describe gross neuro-anatomy and nervous system organization; describe how information is transferred in the nervous system by neural communication; describe basic normal nervous system development; identify various neuro-pathological conditions and their effects on communication; discuss various neuro-imaging techniques and neurological examination; and describe the neurological basis of hearing, expressive and receptive language, speech and swallowing.
+Upon successful completion of the course, students will be able to: describe gross neuroanatomy and nervous system organization; describe how information is transferred in the nervous system by neural communication; describe basic normal nervous system development; describe various neuropathological conditions and connect their effects on communication; summarize various neuro-imaging techniques and connect their use in neurological examination; describe the neurological basis of hearing, expressive and receptive language, speech and swallowing.

-Topics include: neuroanatomy, cellular physiology, and critical organization responsible for the development and use of verbal and non-verbal language in humans.
+Topics covered are: neuroanatomy, cellular physiology, and critical organization responsible for the development and use of verbal and non-verbal language in humans.
 Pre- or corequisite: Introduction to Communication Disorders (DES222).